-School of Business Administration (compulsory for the Marketing Communications concentration; elective for all other concentrations - equal to 3 credit hours).
+School of Business Administration (Starting Fall 2019 the internship is compulsory for all other majors - equal to 3 credit hours).
 Please refer to Appendix VIII for a detailed internship course syllabus.

-- The Dean's/Chair's approval is required in all cases - Only senior year students (or 90 credit hours and above) are eligible to apply for an accredited internship - Cumulative GPA of 2.5 or above - Must have completed all School of Business Administration requirements in the following areas: Business Foundation Courses (24 credits), General Electives (3 credits), Liberal Arts Requirements (36 credits), and all Business Core Requirements (30 credits)
+- The Dean's/Chair's approval is required in all cases - Only senior year students (or 90 credit hours and above) are eligible to apply for an accredited internship - Cumulative GPA of 2.0 - Must have completed all School of Business Administration requirements in the following areas: Business Foundation Courses (24 credits), Arts and Sciences Core Requirements (36 credits), and all Business Core Requirements (27 credits)

-For Marketing Communication Students the following courses are required to be completed before registering for the internship course:
+For Advertising and Integrated Marketing Communication students, the following courses are required to be completed before registering for the internship course:

-- MCOM 411 (Media management)

-- MCOM 421 (IMC Management)

-- MCOM 431 (IMC Campaigns)
+- AIMC 411 (Media Planning) - AIMC 421 (Strategic Planning and Measurement for Advertising and IMC) - AIMC 431 (Campaign Development and Evaluation)